 Whatever you do in life, personal or business, being ethical should be your #1 goal.

 When you have partners, vendors, and customers, you need to be transparent with them.
-Let them go on in this relationship from a position of truth.
-Because when you do that, people that are working with you can not only forgive it, but they can help you fix it.
+Establish this relationship from a position of truth because when you do that, people that are working with you will not only forgive you, but they can help you fix it.

 The only thing that all entrepreneurs have in common is a failure.
 We have all failed at some point, but what makes one a successful entrepreneur is the ability to learn from mistakes and turn them into opportunities.
 As an entrepreneur, you will grow your business and lead others.
 When that happens you need to lead by example.

-If you cut corners, if you hide the truth, if you are trying to play the blame game because you don’t want to own up to your own mistakes, you’re spreading that virus throughout your organization.
+If you cut corners, if you hide the truth, if you are trying to play the blame game because you don’t want to own up to your own mistakes, then you’re spreading that virus throughout your organization.
 You’re going to end up with employees that make mistakes and are afraid to come to you about them.
 They’re going to neglect to do things and hide that from you.
-If you don’t have an open dialogue and an honest back and forth communication, your organization is going to suffer.
+If you don’t have an open dialogue and honest communication your organization is going to suffer.

 Your ethics are the foundation of the organization you want to build.
-Just like they are the foundation of a marriage or any other relationship that you have.
-At IdeaPros, we do weekly Facebook and Youtube LIVE shows and write about many different topics that can help you turn your entrepreneurial dream into reality.
-Before you leave your nine to five job and take a leap of faith in yourself, make sure you have built a solid foundation based on ethics, transparency, and equal opportunities.
+Just like there is a foundation in a marriage or any other relationship that you have.
+Before you leave your nine to five job, take a leap of faith in yourself and make sure you have built a solid foundation based on ethics, transparency, and equal opportunities.

 IdeaPros is a Super Venture Partner™ who has the resources, experience, and tools to help you succeed at this step or any step in the entrepreneurial journey.